-Fortunately, you can fix the "0x80070422" error quite easily by checking the Windows Update service, disabling IPv6, restarting Network List service, running Windows Troubleshooter, etc. In this guide we present a number of possible solutions to fix this error.
+Fortunately, you can easily fix the 0x80070422 error by checking the Windows Update service, disabling IPv6, restarting the Network List service, running Windows Troubleshooter, etc. In this guide, we present several possible solutions to fix this error.

 Table of Contents:

 - Disable IPv6

 - Video Showing How to Fix Windows Update Error: Code 0x80070422

 Check Windows Update Service

 Windows Services (also known as services.msc), is used to modify how Windows services run on your system.
 These services are responsible for running available programs and managing many system settings and resources.

 You can modify a service's settings for security, troubleshooting, and performance-related reasons.
 You need to access Windows Services to stop the Windows Update service.
 Type "run" in Search and click the "Run" result.

 In the Run dialog box, type "services.msc" and click "OK" to open Windows Services.